Broad Highway Sober Living

 at Broad Highway

-Our program is much more than just a roof—it’s about community, belonging, and daily support.
+Our house is more than just a roof.
+It’s about community, brotherhood, and daily support.
 We offer group transportation to recovery meetings, strong sponsorship and fellowship networks, and weekly house meetings to foster unity and accountability.
 Mindfulness is promoted through meditation groups, and creative growth is encouraged via writing and journaling workshops.
 Expect regular social and recreational events, fitness outings, 12-Step workshops, accountability groups, and gratitude-sharing practices.

 Our living environment is deeply structured to support recovery and safety.
 This includes clear expectations, regular and random UA (urinalysis) and breathalyzer testing, and a strict zero-tolerance policy for substance use.
 Chore systems are in place to keep the space welcoming, and regular check-ins help us support everyone’s goals.